Upcoming Show

 Jean-Luc Godard holding one of the Scenario notebooks, 2021

-Pie Projects is thrilled to present the original last notebooks of legendary filmmaker Jean-Luc Godard, alongside the screening of his final movie, the 18-minute film entitled Scénarios produced by Écran Noir Production (Paris, France.)
+Pie Projects Contemporary Art is honored to present the original last notebooks of legendary filmmaker Jean-Luc Godard, alongside the screening of his final movie, the 18-minute film entitled Scénarios produced by Écran Noir Productions (Paris, France.)

 “I don't do what's called ‘screenplays’, i.e. the film written in advance so that those who give the money can imagine the film depending on how it's written.
 So, I never knew...
 It's not even that I don't want to, it's that I don't know how to.
 And if I did, I don't think I'd want to make a film about it afterwards.”